On this page:

 After passing Generals, students must successfully write a dissertation and take a Final Public Oral examination in which he or she must demonstrate a capacity for scholarly research in the area of the dissertation.

-By one month into each semester, each student who has not yet completed generals will request a meeting with his/her advisor.
+By one month into each semester, each student who has not yet completed generals will request a meeting with the student's primary advisor.
 By way of preparing the advisor for the meeting, the student will send to the advisor no more than two pages describing (1) progress so far completing unit requirements, and (2) any other matters that the student would like to discuss.
 The student will cc: the DGS on these pages, so that the DGS is assured that the advisor is aware of the student's progress, and that the meeting is within the appropriate time frame.

 As concerns (1), the student might list units completed so far, describe units in progress, list the units still needed to fulfill, and express any concerns about completing units on time.
-If the student is behind on units, he/she might provide a catch-up plan and discuss strategies regarding timely completion of the units.
-As for (2), the student might discuss thoughts about a general exam topic, and his/her views on that topic.
+If behind on units, the student might provide a catch-up plan and discuss strategies regarding timely completion of the units.
+As for (2), the student might discuss thoughts about a general exam topic and views on that topic.
 The student might also discuss work-in-progress on the general exam topic, or any questions about the general exam process.

-By one month into each semester, each post-generals student will request a meeting with his/her advisor.
+By one month into each semester, each post-generals student will request a meeting with the student's primary advisor.
 By way of preparing the advisor for the meeting, the student will send to the advisor no more than two pages describing (1) dissertation progress, and (2) any other matters that the student would like to discuss.
 The student will cc: the DGS on these pages, so that the DGS is assured that the advisor is aware of the student's progress, and that the meeting is within the appropriate time frame.

 A unit of work is a single-authored essay, or a written exam, or an oral exam, or some combination of these.
 Units of work may be, but need not be, associated with material covered in graduate seminars.